Bridge to Terabithia

 Parents Need to Know

-Parents need to know that this Newbery winner with positive and imaginative tween characters is a real tear-jerker at the end when a main character dies.
+Parents need to know that this Newbery winner with positive and imaginative tween characters is a genuine tear-jerker that deals with loss and grief.

 What's the story?